 - -bytes num

-Run bechmarks on num-byte buffers.
+Run benchmarks on num-byte buffers.
 Affects ciphers, digests and the CSPRNG.

 - [zero or more test algorithms]

-If any options are given, speed tests those algorithms, otherwise all of the above are tested.
+If any options are given, speed tests those algorithms, otherwise a pre-compiled grand selection is tested.